 [not available 2013-14]

-The Baby Fold is a child welfare agency in Normal, Illinois.
+The Baby Fold is a child welfare agency in Normal, Ill.
 Services include a residential program, school program, and family services.
 Practicum students typically work with children and adolescents in foster care who have been removed from their homes as a result of neglect or abuse; as such, students learn much about the DCFS (Illinois Department of Children and Family Services) system.
 They also counsel birth parents and co-instruct parenting classes and groups.
 Training opportunities focus on developing a variety of therapy skills for working with children and adolescents, adults, and families.

 Chestnut Health Systems- Intensive Outpatient Substance Abuse

 This division of Chestnut Health Systems provides services to individuals with histories of substance dependence or abuse; however, many clients also have coexisting psychiatric diagnoses.
 In their roles as addiction therapists, practicum students conduct group therapy, psychoeducational groups, and individual therapy to clients participating in intensive outpatient treatment.
 Clients may be self-referred or mandated to attend treatment as part of a court order.
 Other activities include conducting intake evaluations, interpreting personality assessments, providing treatment recommendations, and communicating with community professionals and legal entities.

 Chestnut Health Systems - Counseling and Family Services